 Students were required to submit an original research paper, of a minimum of 2,000 words dealing with some aspect of Wayne County history or civic affairs.
 Students were encouraged to work with a teacher to insure that they met the standards and rules of the essay contest.
 All essays were due on April 30 of each year and were then evaluated by a panel of three judges.

 During the 50 years the essay contest was offered there were over 600 Hoffman essays written on various aspects of Wayne County history or civic affairs.
-A complete set of these essays are available in the County Historian’s office, the Newark Public Library and the Sodus Community Library.
+A complete set of these essays are available in the County Historian’s office and the Newark Public Library.
 Copies of essays written by their students were sent to each school and local library, along with copies of essays dealing with Wayne County in general and those pertinent to each town.

 The Foundation suspended the essay contest in 2004.
 The last year for the contest was 2003.
 This was a difficult decision but necessary because of the lack of funds to continue awarding scholarships to the contest winners.